brennonyork/clj-template/README.md

 ## User-defined bracket-attribute tags

 `clj-template` is all based off of two core functions (in `core.clj` no less); those being `assoc-to-fn` and `assoc-to-fn-unbalanced`.
 Both functions take a vector of strings and then drop those strings as first-class functions into the currently called namespace.
-That said, if one wanted to generate bracket-attribute documents with balanced tags for:
+That said, if one wanted to generate their own tags for a bracket-attribute document it would merely call those above functions.
+As an example we'll use balanced tags for:

-* addr
+* `addr`
-* doc
+* `doc`
-* text
+* `text`

 ...and unbalanced tags for:

-* name
+* `name`

 The code would then look as follows: